Stolichnaya: Varieties

 Several of these offerings have performed well at international spirits ratings competitions.
 For example, the Elit label was awarded a silver medal at the 2011 San Francisco World Spirits Competition.

 Marketing

 Stolichnaya's chief rival Russian Standard questioned the SPI-produced Stolichnaya's Russian authenticity, because it is bottled in Latvia, not Russia.
 Stolichnaya's global distributor Pernod Ricard responded by insisting that it is an authentic Russian vodka, because nothing is added or removed during the bottling.

 In Eminem's 2010 music video for "Love the Way You Lie", Stolichnaya vodka was included in several scenes.
 The product placement began with actor Dominic Monaghan shoplifting a bottle of the vodka, after which he and actress Megan Fox drank from it on the roof of the liquor store.

 Stolichnaya also advertises heavily during televised New York Yankees games, using digital banners behind home plate.

 Roger Sterling, a main character in the American television series Mad Men, is also a fan of Stolichnaya, keeping a bottle in his office at all times.
 Sterling had the Stolichnaya sent from Greece.

+The product has also been mentioned multiple times in the Netflix series Stranger Things.